It’s time for an update to our many friends and supporters.

 Membership is open to all – a person or family, a local club, school, business, association or other group with an interest in Trent Country Park.
 Your membership dues of £4 per year are used for the basic running costs of the organisation, such as hall rental, printing and postage.

-Social Media.
-Please Like us on Facebook and join our Twitter feed too.
+Please explore this website for information about the park, its history, ecology and much more!
+You can also join the Friends here via PayPal.
+And please Like us on Facebook and join our Twitter feed too.
 We’ll keep you informed!

 Park issues can also be reported via the Council website at: https://new.enfield.gov.uk/services/leisure-and-culture/parks-and-open-spaces/parks/